Plugin updates are important to keep your site secure, but your maintenance plan can—and should—also provide more.

 (And no, they’re not paying me in any way to say this.)

-One-year website maintenance plan schedule
+Tips to maximize your website maintenance plan schedule

 Monthly recurring updates